luapower/website/www/md/get-involved.md

 	bin/linux{32,64}/clib/foo.so     Lua/C library
 	bin/osx{32,64}/clib/foo.so       Lua/C library

-(*)	one script for each platform that your package supports, among the following: mingw32, mingw64, linux32, linux64, osx32, osx64.
+(*) one script for each platform that your package supports, among the following: mingw32, mingw64, linux32, linux64, osx32, osx64 (so
+`build-mingw32.sh`, etc.).

 These conventions allow packages to be safely unzipped over a common directory and the result look sane, and it makes it possible to extract